ELVIS-Project/elvis-database/README.md

 Since most of the MEI files from ELVIS uses `2011-05`, and since the schemata file does not support backward compatibility, using `2011-05` schemata file will be the optimal choice.

+Two log files, which record all the files that cannot be converted, are stored under `./downloaded_files/MEI/` directory, called `validation_error_log.txt` and `validation_log.txt`.
+Surprisingly enough, none of the MEI files validates.

 #### 3.Converting MEI into a version which jsymbolic2 can parse

 Second, the script uses jsymbolic2 to extract features.
 Note that jsymbolic2 now can only extract features from valid `.mid`, `.midi` and `.mei` files.
 However, many `.mei` files on ELVIS database are not parsable by jsymbolic, since many of them use `breve` value as duration which is not supported by jsymbolic.

 Third, in order to extract features from these `.mei` files, the script runs `modifying_MEI` function automatically.
 This function uses `pymei`, which is a library to create and modify `.mei` files.
 In order to install `pymei`, please follow the instructions [here](https://github.com/DDMAL/libmei/wiki).
 After installing `pymei`, you need to add the path where you install `pymei` to the script.
 Please see the line 2 of the script, this is an example of where my `pymei` is stored.
 Just replace with the path you use to store `pymei`.

-`modifying_MEI` function will find all the `.mei` files in the `downloaded_files/MEI` folder, where the downloaded files are stored, and modify the `.mei` files which have `breve` value.
-The script will create a new `.mei` file, appending `NEW` to the end of file name, and these files can be parsed by jsymbolic2 now (Unfortunately, some of them still cannot be parsed, but we will deal with them later), and these files will be stored under the directory of `downloaded_files/MEI/NEW`.
+`modifying_MEI` function will find all the `.mei` files in the `./downloaded_files/MEI` folder, where the downloaded files are stored, and modify the `.mei` files which have `breve` value.
+The script will create a new `.mei` file, appending `NEW` to the end of file name, and these files can be parsed by jsymbolic2 now (Unfortunately, some of them still cannot be parsed, but we will deal with them later), and these files will be stored under the directory of `./downloaded_files/MEI/NEW`.

 #### 4. Converting MEI into midi

+Since half of the files still cannot be processed by midi, we are going to try to convert them into midi using music21, by calling `convert_MEI_into_midi` function.

 #### 5. Extracting features from all symbolic files